atsuvovor/CyberThreat_Insight/datagen/README.md

 **KTIs based Scoring**

-For each KTI we will define the acriteria to be used to assigne a score
+For each KTI we define the acriteria to be used to assigne a score

 | KTI               | Condition                                      | Score   |
 |-------------------|------------------------------------------------|---------|